 - There are plenty of former professional athletes who would play other sports to avoid putting too much pressure on the same muscles.
 Playing other sports can be a great way to prevent over-exerting yourself with baseball and continue to have a passion for the game.

-- To go along with the previous point, avoid “over-pitching” during the season.
+- Avoid “over-pitching” during the season.
 The last thing you want is to throw out a shoulder when you need it the most.
 Take breaks when you can, massage out those important pitching muscles, and avoid practicing too hard between games.

 Becoming a good pitcher in baseball will take time and effort for anyone to get to a good level.
 Consistency in your training in the offseason can help pay dividends when it comes to game time.